Kigali, Kamonyi and Muhanga Districts

 In 1994, genocide against the Tutsi people of Rwanda occurred, in which over 1 million people were tortured and murdered over the course of 100 days.
 The genocide was a climax of years of Belgian colonisation, in which deep ethnic divisions were created between the Hutu, Tutsi and Twa people.
 These divisions were formalised by the Belgians through the establishment of identity cards, as a strategy by which to control the country.
 Today, more than two decades on, physical, emotional and psychological scars remain.
 The genocide has not only impacted those who lived through it, but has deeply influenced Rwandan culture and way of life.
 Even the next generation, who did not experience the genocide firsthand, carry great anger and disillusionment.

 The genocide has crippled the nation of Rwanda, with research within the first two years showing over 75% of the population meeting the full criteria for Post Traumatic Stress Disorder (PTSD).
-PTSD is not limited only to those who were victims of the genocide but is also prevalent in those who participated in the genocide - understanding that the genocide was largely committed by the civilian population under coercion and threat from government forces and community leaders.
+PTSD is not limited only to those who were victims of the genocide, but is also prevalent in those who participated in it - understanding that the genocide was largely committed by the civilian population under coercion and threat from government forces and community leaders.

 Sadly, over the years the incidence of PTSD has not decreased, but rather it appears to be on the rise, as the children and families of direct survivors are also impacted.
 PTSD affects the mental and physical health of individuals, as well as seriously impeding their ability to make a living and learn new skills.
 Therefore, many Rwandans live in extreme poverty, isolated from the world around them and living in constant fear and anxiety.
 The release of 100,000 prisoners back into the community in 2006 was a major trigger of PTSD in many survivors and resulted in an increased atmosphere of fear, suspicion, and hatred.
 As survivors and perpetrators live side by side in the villages where their traumas occurred, tension and hostility is high, and people often consider or carry out ongoing violence.